MarquisOgre/digiswap-document/help/faq.md

 To learn more about voting, you can [read our section on Voting](https://docs.digiswap.finance/products/voting), including voting guides.

-## What is the max supply of DGP?
+## What is the max supply of DIGIS?

-$DGP does not have a maximum supply.
+$DIGIS does not have a maximum supply.
 The circulating supply is managed through built-in burning and regular burning events.\
 \
 Read this to [learn more about Digiswap's tokenomics](https://docs.digiswap.finance/tokenomics/cake).